 Action Survivor: Sentencing is based on points.
 Try to rack up too many points too fast and you'll get killed for sure, play it too safe and you'll never get out, making for some very savvy survivors.

 She certainly seems to be enjoying herself in the third frame.
 Maybe just a little too much.

 One of the inhabitants of Castle Heterodyne.
 We first encounter her reporting on her repair efforts in Castle Heterodyne.
 She seems to be constantly competent at avoiding the death traps and kicking ass.
 She also befriends Agatha when she arrives at the castle, meaning that she may well be around for a while.Tropes associated with Sanaa:

 A mixed bag of Sparks, nobles, and young people with connections to both, kept on Castle Wulfenbach to be schooled... and to discourage stupid behavior in their families.Many of them remain as of yet un-named but two, Sleipnir O'Hara and Theopholous DuMedd, re-entered the story in Mecanicsburg.
-Theo is notable as he is Agatha's closest known living relative, the son of Lucrezia's sister.Tropes associated with the Castle Wulfenbach Students:
+Three in particular have more characterization than the rest: Zulenna Luzhakna, Theopholous DuMedd, and Sleipnir O'Hara.Tropes associated with the Castle Wulfenbach Students in general:

 Gilded Cage: They're happy, healthy, and well treated, but it's also true that they are hostages.
 At least one of them regretted having to leave, though he may have had otherreasons.
 As Tarvek put it, Castle Wulfenbach is the place to be — especially for an ascending Spark.